TannerBurns/django_api_tutorial/README.md

 Being able to list the subscribers is helpful but if we needed to only see subscribers in a specific state.
 Currently, as a user, we would have to pull all of the subscribers to memory and filter our own results.
 This is where queryset filtering from Django can help us give the users more control.
-The user can send a query parameter in the request and we can use it to filter our results.
-Our new view will look like the following.
+The user can send a query parameter in the request and we can use it to filter the results.
+The new view will look like the following.

 ```python3
 from rest_framework import viewsets, mixins